appseconnect/docs/_posts/Getting-Started/2018-09-21-configurations.md

 **Process:**
 1. Login to the APPSeCONNECT Portal with valid credentials.
-2. Move into the APPS Page and [Choose any application](/configuring%20appseconnect/configurations/#process-of-choosing-app).
+2. Move into Manage > APPS Page and [Choose any application](/configuring%20appseconnect/configurations/#process-of-choosing-app).
 3. Click on the + sign after adding the application and click on Schema.(In this case, MS Dynamics NAV has been taken for the instance).
 ![Select-Schema](/staticfiles/root/media/Select-Schema.png)
 4. On the Schema Window, the user can view the schemas present or can also add schemas present for the ADD Schema Option.